-Outside of the top 20 list mentioned above, research into the full 48 countries shows us that the cheapest European city to visit is Tirana in Albania, costing a minor £27 for an airbnb and £36 for a hotel.
-This is followed closely by Skopje in Macedonia, with airbnbs available for roughly £28 and hotels for £33 (just a £5 difference!).
-Ankara, Turkey is also among the three cheapest capital cities to visit; with hotels priced at around £37 and airbnbs at a slightly cheaper £30.
+The Airbnb vs hotel comparison research into the full 48 countries shows us that the cheapest European city to visit is Tirana in Albania, costing a minor £27 for an Airbnb and £36 for a hotel.
+This is followed closely by Skopje in Macedonia, with Airbnbs available for roughly £28 and hotels for £33 (just a £5 difference!).
+Ankara, Turkey is also among the three cheapest capital cities to visit; with hotels priced at around £37 and Airbnbs at a slightly cheaper £30.

-Montenegro (Podgorica), Moldova (Chisinau), Serbia (Belgrade), Bulgaria (Sofia) were on the cheaper end of the scale and all four countries came in at £31 for the cost of an average airbnb, with hotels priced between £36 and £42.
+Montenegro (Podgorica), Moldova (Chisinau), Serbia (Belgrade), Bulgaria (Sofia) were on the cheaper end of the scale and all four countries came in at £31 for the cost of an average Airbnb, with hotel prices between £36 and £42.

-There were only seven locations in Europe where it actually works out cheaper to stay in a hotel than an airbnb.
-In Andorra, an average hotel costs around £43, while airbnbs are on offer for roughly £79 a night.
-Latvia, Ukraine, Lithuania, Azerbaijan, Armenia and Estonia all cost between £40 - £46 to stay in an airbnb, with their marginally cheaper comparison hotels ranging from £30 - £44.
+There were only seven locations in Europe where it actually works out cheaper to stay in a hotel than an Airbnb.
+In Andorra, hotel prices average at around £43, while Airbnb pricing sits at roughly £79 a night.
+Latvia, Ukraine, Lithuania, Azerbaijan, Armenia and Estonia all cost between £40 - £46 to stay in an Airbnb, with their marginally cheaper comparison hotels ranging from £30 - £44.

-Astana, Kazakhstan is the only city from the countries researched that had an identical average price for both airbnb and hotels, which came out at £37 for either option.
+Astana, Kazakhstan is the only city from the countries researched that has both identical hotel and Airbnb pricing, coming out at £37 for either option.